-This Osprey Eja 58 pack review is about the largest pack from a new series for women launched in 2018, an ultra-lightweight tool with an excellent ventilation.
+This Osprey Eja 58 pack review is about the largest pack from a new series for women launched recently, an ultra-lightweight tool with an excellent ventilation.

 Key feature & benefits